 Malakichthys levis Yamanoue & Matsuura 2002 smooth or bald, referring to absence of tooth-like spines on chin

-Malakichthys mochizuki Yamanoue & Matsuura 2002 in honor of ichthyologist Kenji Mochizuki, Natural History Museum and Institution (Chiba, Japan), who “kindly” made his own data and specimens available to the authors [a noun in apposition, without the patronymic “i”]
+Malakichthys mochizuki Yamanoue & Matsuura 2002 in honor of ichthyologist Kenji Mochizuki, Natural History Museum and Institution (Chiba, Japan), who “kindly” made his own data and specimens available to the authors [a noun in apposition, without the genitive “i”]

 Malakichthys similis Yamanoue & Matsuura 2004 similar, referring to similarity with M. griseus